aloha45/booklist/README.md

 # Booklist

-A reading list application built using React Context and Hooks.
+A reading list application built using React Context and Hooks, including useState, useReducer, and saving books into the browser on local storage.